Associate Professor (Cornell, Ph.D. 2008)

 1430 Medical Sciences Center

-Professor Kelleher studies ethical and philosophical aspects of public policy, especially health policy and climate policy.
-Specific teaching and research interests include the nature of distributive justice and its implications for health policy; the ethics of rationing and health resource priority-setting; and social responsibilities toward future generations.
-He is currently writing a book on the philosophical dimensions of the social cost of carbon, a key concept for regulatory policy concerned with climate change.
-Recent publications include “The Social Cost of Carbon from Theory to Trump,” in Kanbur & Shue (eds.)
-Climate Justice: Integrating Economics and Philosophy (Oxford University Press, in press); “Pure Time Preference in Intertemporal Welfare Economics” (Economics & Philosophy); “Descriptive versus Prescriptive Discounting in Climate Change Policy Analysis” (Georgetown Journal of Law & Public Policy); and (with Gernot Wagner) “Ramsey Discounting Calls for Subtracting Climate Damages from Economic Growth Rates” (Applied Economics Letters).
+Professor Kelleher studies ethical and philosophical aspects of public policy, especially climate change policy and health policy.
+He is currently writing a book on the philosophical dimensions of the social cost of carbon, a key concept for regulatory policy concerned with greenhouse gas emissions.
+Recent publications include “Reflections on the 2018 Nobel Memorial Prize Awarded to William Nordhaus” (Erasmus Journal for Philosophy and Economics, 2019); “The Social Cost of Carbon from Theory to Trump,” in Kanbur & Shue (eds.)
+Climate Justice: Integrating Economics and Philosophy (Oxford University Press, 2019); “Pure Time Preference in Intertemporal Welfare Economics” (Economics & Philosophy, 2017); and (with Gernot Wagner) “Prescriptivism, Risk Aversion, And Intertemporal Substitution In Climate Economics” (Annals of Economics and Statistics, 2018) and “Ramsey Discounting Calls for Subtracting Climate Damages from Economic Growth Rates” (Applied Economics Letters, 2019).